Artwork / Baby Sees ABCs

 When we focus on the collaborative aspect of language, we aren’t just raising children who will appreciate the value of working together.
 We are helping the next generation to create a kinder, more thoughtful future.

 Baby Sees ABCs is available for $20.
-This price does not include shipping or tax, both of which will be calculated by Lulu, the print service that will manufacture the book and mail it to you.
+This price does not include shipping or tax, which will be calculated by Lulu, the print service that will manufacture the book and mail it to you.

 “A theme running through the entire project is collaboration—in the decision-making process shared by supporter and artist; in the name seek-and-find created by the artist for the viewer; and in the alphabet itself.”